Nolan1324/cryptopals-solves/sets/2/10/README.md

 ## Solution

-This challenge is fairly straightfoward to implement.
-I introduce a bit of notation here for CBC for later challenges write ups.
+This challenge is fairly straightforward to implement.
+I introduce a bit of notation here for CBC for later challenges writeups.

 Let $m$ be the current plaintext block, $c$ be the current ciphertext block, and $v$ be the previous ciphertext block (or the IV).
 Then the encrypt/decrypt functions for this block are: